<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 WHO IT AFFECTS.

-The BRS affects everyone that signs after December 31, 2017.
+The BRS affects everyone who signs after December 31, 2017.
 Every current service member who’s served less than twelve years has the option to join the BRS.
 If you’ve served twelve years or longer, you cannot opt into the Blended Retirement System, nor would you want to.

 RELATED LINK: PLANNING AHEAD FOR MILITARY RETIREMENT